 Organization for Latinx Awareness

 OLA provides programs and services that act as a bridge between students, faculty and the Latino communities around the world.
 It serves students by fostering a positive atmosphere through the development of educational, cultural and social programs leading to a greater understanding of the Latin American community on campus as well as globally.
 In its efforts to preserve the Latino history and culture, OLA aspires to instill the significance of Latino/a heritage and raise awareness about issues concerning Latinos, as a means of strengthening the presence and importance of diversity at Albion College.
 OLA is an organization that allows individuals to explore, experience, and absorb culture through language, traditions, values, and music.

 Power is an organization created to give women on campus (and women's issues) a support network along with resources needed to create proactive solutions with the help of persons of any gender.
 The group's main event is The Vagina Monologues, and is performed every other February.
 Other events include (but are not limited to): V-Week (a week of events leading up to The Vagina Monologues), women's shelter visits, self-defense seminars, women's outings, open panel discussions, female speakers, and women's sports attendance.

-The Secular Humanist Group serves as an open forum and support group for students who are nonreligious.
+The Secular Student Alliance serves as an open forum and support group for students who are nonreligious.
 The group helps students develop ideas and skills for their future in a religious society and emphasizes making life meaningful by helping others and building long-lasting friendships.